tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 }
 ```

-`unpacking_owning_view` contains an owned range of type `R` and knows how to
-unpack that range into code unit iterators using
+`unpacking_view` knows how to unpack a range into code unit iterators using
 `unpack_iterator_and_sentinel`.

 `utf_view` produces a view in UTF format `Format` of the elements from another